impnguyen/designPatterns/README.md

 A macro command is also a subclass of a abstract command interface.
 They do not have explicit receiver, because they are executing a list of other commands.
 These concrete commands have their receiver.

+The client should **never** call the execute methods from the commands.
+You always should add an invoker between client and commands.
+So the invoker invokes the execute methods from the commands.

+The invoker should has the ability to **register** new commands and **executes** them.
+So the Client can registers his wish about commands.
+The invoker invokes the execute methods.

+In reality the command classes need information like parameters or data as foundation to operate.
+You should use **Dependency Injection** to inject an **ExecutionContext** object.
+This kind of mechanism fullfills the requirement that a lot of other clients and environments can use this command.
+Do not work with a parameter list to map the needed data for commands.

+#### sequence
+- client creates a concrete command object
+- client specify a receiver
+- invoker stores command
+- invoker trigger command by calling execute-inteface method on the command
+- concrete command executes actions on receiver

+consequences:
+- decoupling from invoker and receiver ( by carrieng the request out )

 #### when to use
 - if you need a "callback" (like in javascript) for object orientated languages.
 It is a object-oriented replacement for callbacks - GoF
 - if you want to specify, queue and execute requests at different time